Lawrence-lugs/QrAccelerator/README.md

 1. Setup a terminal that works with either simulator first.
 2. Create a .env file: `env > .env`

-This step should allow pytest to find the programs correctly.
+This step should allow pytest to find the programs correctly everytime.

-### Running Tests
+## Running Tests

 The following command will test all RTL files:
-`pytest tests`
+`pytest`

 You should run a test before moving on to Cadence AMS simulations to create the necessary input files.